Crop Farmer

 • Understand fertilizer and pesticide requirements, and make decisions about applications

-• Manage our crops throughout the growing season, and arrange for someone to buy and transport them after harvesting
+• Manage our crops throughout the growing season, and coordinate the sale and transportation of crops after harvest

 • Research crop and machinery innovations, and keep up to speed on industry trends and global crop markets